Izakaya: Types

 Izakaya are often called akachōchin ("red lantern"), after the red paper lanterns traditionally displayed outside.
 Today, the term usually refers to small, non-chain izakaya.
 Some unrelated businesses that are not izakaya also sometimes display red lanterns.

-Cosplay

 Cosplay izakaya became popular in the 2000s.
 The staff wear costumes and wait on customers.
 In some establishments, shows are performed.
 Costumes include those for butlers and maids.

 Establishments specialising in oden are called oden-ya.
 They usually take the form of street stalls with seating and are popular in winter.

 Robatayaki are places in which customers sit around an open hearth on which chefs grill seafood and vegetables.
 Fresh ingredients are displayed for customers to point at whenever they want to order.

 Yakitori-ya specialise in yakitori, grilled chicken skewers.
 The chicken skewers are often grilled in front of customers.